quanyang/quanyang.github.io/_posts/blog/2016-06-22-x-ctf-finals-2016-john-slick-web-25.md

 ---

-After registration and logging in, there's an upload feature that allows you to upload files to the server.
+After registering and logging in to an account, there will be an upload feature that allows you to upload files to the server.
 However, there seems to be a check to ensure that only certain file types are allowed, namely, GIF, PNG, JPG and SVG.

 ![](/resources/images/x-ctf/johnslick_upload.png)

-If you tried uploading a GIF, PNG or JPG file, you'll find that the image would be successfully uploaded and displayed.
+If you tried uploading a GIF, PNG or JPG file, you'll see that the image would be successfully uploaded and displayed.

 ![](/resources/images/x-ctf/johnslick_img.png){: width="400px"}